GauthamYerroju/rsync-backup-script/README.md

 - NTFS-compatible (back up to external HDD, also for use in Windows)
 - Portable script with least possible dependencies

-So I came up with this script, which runs off of pure rsync and basic bash commands.
+I found a [great article on using rsync with NTFS drives](https://ubuntuforums.org/showthread.php?t=820425).
+With that as the starting point and some Googling, I came up with this script.
 Some "features":

+- Runs off of just rsync and basic bash commands, no other dependencies
 - Runs without sudo, for current user
 - Within destination directory, creates separate folders for each hostname+username+userID (in case multiple users back up to the same destination, and for easy identification after OS reinstalls)
 - Simple file-based backup for easy restore